github/developer.github.com/content/changes/2014-05-10-deployments-api-updates.md

 We're also adding a few attributes to the outbound Deployment payloads.
 We're now including the `ref` attribute so you know the branch or tag name that resolved to a specific sha.
 The `environment` is also present.

+## Webhook Changes

-The Deployment Status payloads now embed the associated Deployment object.
-With this enhancement, Deployment Status events received via webhooks will have enough information to notify other systems, without having to callback to GitHub for the `environment`, `ref`, or payload that was deployed.
+The DeploymentStatus payloads now embed the associated Deployment object.
+With this enhancement, DeploymentStatus events received via webhooks will have enough information to notify other systems, without having to callback to GitHub for the `environment`, `ref`, or payload that was deployed.

 ### Example Deployment JSON